-There are 24 life insurance and 28 non-life insurance companies in the Indian market who compete on price and services to attract customers.
-The industry has been spurred by product innovation, vibrant distribution channels, coupled with targeted publicity and promotional campaigns by the insurers.
+There are 24 life insurance and 34 non-life insurance companies in the Indian market who compete on price and services to attract customers, whereas there are two reinsurance companies.
+The industry has been spurred by product innovation and vibrant distribution channels, coupled with targeted publicity and promotional campaigns by insurers.

 The market share of private sector companies in the general and health insurance market increased from 47.97% in FY19 to 48.03% in FY20.
 In the life insurance segment, private players held a market share of 33.78% in premium underwritten services in FY20.

 In FY21 (until February 2021), premium from new business of life insurance companies in India stood at US$ 31.9 billion.

 Gross premiums written of non-life insurers in India reached US$ 24.41 billion in FY21 (between April 2020 and February 2021), from US$ 24.55 billion in FY20 (between April 2019 and February 2020), driven by strong growth from general insurance companies.

 The total benefit amount claimed from private life insurance companies was Rs.
 5,725 crore (US$ 780 million), whereas LIC had a total benefit claim amount of Rs.
 13,694 crore (US$ 1,866 million) in FY20.
 With such a huge base, LIC has performed well to maintain a settlement ratio of 96.69% by number of policies and 93.45% by benefit amount.